 “People will perceive and interpret ambiguous or complex images as the simplest form(s) possible.”

-Human brains prefer what is simple, ordered, clear.
+Human brains prefer what is simple, ordered, and clear.
 These qualities make the best form in our eyes because they are safer and present no dangerous surprises.
-That is why our minds want to reorganise complex and ambiguous shapes and transform them into as much a whole form as possible.
+That is why our minds want to reorganise complex and ambiguous shapes and transform them into as much of a whole form as possible.

 We tend to see the three distinct forms rather than the complex object in black colour.
 It is a simpler, more straightforward good figure

 We will talk a little more about this essential law, the Prägnanz Principle.
-Later, we will see the usefulness of the Gestalt Theory when applied to a website that was created using the Gestalt Theory Principles.
+Later, we will see the usefulness of Gestalt Theory when applied to a website that was created using the Gestalt Theory Principles.

 Patterns seem to group if they are perceived as parts of the same structure.
 The integration should be simple, orderly, balanced, and coherent naturally.
 It will not need complex dealings to assimilate it.
 Therefore, the overall appearance of an element or a page on the website must always take precedence over the details.

 The two components of the four structures show that the lines continue and arise naturally in (a) and (b).
 In figure (c), the lines do not occur spontaneously as they seem to violate the continuity principle.
 However, figure (d) shows continuity, although the lines don’t arise spontaneously even though they are continuous.
-They make our mind question the design and differ from the natural, similar way we would expect.
+They make our minds question the design and differ from the natural, similar way we would expect.

 Human minds recognise pieces of a composition as a whole to understand reality.
-For example, when you look at a house, you do not see the rectangles of the windows and doors, the triangle of the roof, the curves of the fences.
+For example, when you look at a house, you do not see the rectangles of the windows and doors, the triangle of the roof, or the curves of the fences.
 You see a house.
 You see the whole thing.
 And that is what you need to create your understanding of the world.
 Our mind connects the individual parts into an idea of wholeness.

 Prägnanz Principle in Website Design

 When you are creating a website, if you bring chaos to the page, the users’ perceptions will be confused, and their experience will be disturbed.
-The impressions are challenging to change; they typically come with the person, the culture, the way each individual was risen and impacted by their traditions and innovations.
+The impressions are challenging to change; they typically come with the person, the culture, and the way each individual was risen and impacted by their traditions and innovations.
 When you structure images and text together on a page, you communicate a message that will use human perceptions to transmit the essential meanings.
 If the users find chaos when they arrive on your page, what will they understand?
 How will they navigate when the directions are confusing, and images do not join the text?

 The users might get there, but the routes to follow will not be the best.
 They might not want to come back to such challenging work to find their solutions.
 Surely, there will be other websites with more accessible routes providing an excellent experience to the users.
 It is the designer’s responsibility to provide a good user experience.